elv1n/btt-window-manager-preset/README.md

 **BTT requires secret key for security reason**

-WindowManager [hosted](https://btt-window-manager.netlify.com/) on netlify but you don't have a reason to trust something from open-source, so it would be easier and save to download html and change the html link in BTT settings.
+WindowManager [hosted](https://btt-window-manager.netlify.com/) on netlify but you don't have a reason to trust someone from open-source, so it will be easier and saver to download html and change the html link in BTT settings.

 #### Self-hosted html